Molly Cake

 - Full batch – one layer 9×13 inch cake; bake for about 30-40 minutes.

-You don’t want to mess too much with the sponge itself because it’s quite delicate.
+You don’t want to mess too much with the sponge itself because sponge cakes can be quite delicate.
 You can certainly remove 2 Tbsp of flour and replace it with unsweetened cocoa powder or add 1-3 tsp of any kind of extract or spice (after the eggs are whipped).

 Since we’re using heavy cream here, you could infuse it with flavor before adding it to the cake.
 Some ideas are chai spices, earl grey, lavender, etc.